tclinguistics/tclinguistics.github.io/_LICENSE.md

-# Journal by JekyllThemes.io – License
+# Duet by JekyllThemes.io – License

 This license grants you, the purchaser, an ongoing, non-exclusive, worldwide license to make use of the theme.
 Read the rest of this license for the details that apply to your use of the theme.